fingerartur/clpp_interstitial_demo/readme.md

-# PRESTOplay interstitial player guide
+# PRESTOplay Interstitial Player Guide

-The PRESTOplay interstitial player API is an experimental API aimed at playback of HLS content containing interstitials.
+The PRESTOplay interstitial player API is part of the [@castlabs/prestoplay SDK](https://www.npmjs.com/package/@castlabs/prestoplay) and it is an experimental API aimed at playback of HLS content containing interstitials.
 This guide is here to help you experiment with the API until it gets finalized.

-## Demo app
+## Demo App

 [index.html](./index.html) contains a demo app demonstrating the use of this API.
 Start the demo app: